mdn/browsercompat/api.md

 3. Create the Browser Compatibility section:
     1. Add The "Browser compatibility" header
     2. Create two HTML tables, one for Desktop browsers, one for Mobile browsers
-    3. For each browser, add a column with name and engine translations
+    3. For each browser id in meta.compat-table-important, add a column with the translated browser name.
+If the engine has a name, add it in parenthesis
-    4. For each feature, add a row:
+    4. For each feature in feature-sets.features:
         * Add the first column: the translated feature name
-        * Add each remaining column: Add the important version support information.
-The exact implementation is to be determined.
+        * For each browser id in meta.compat-table-important:
+            - Get the important browser-version-feature IDs from meta.compat-table-important.browser-version-features.<`feature ID`>.<`browser ID`>
+            - If null, then display "?"
+            - If just one, display "<`version`> (<`engine version`>)", "<`version`>", or "<`support`>", depending on the defined attributes
+            - If multiple, display as subcells
+            - Add prefixes, notes, and footnotes links as appropriate
-    5. Close each table and add an edit button.
+    5. Close each table, add an edit button
+    6. Add footnotes for displayed browser-version-features

 This may be done by including the JSON in the page as sent over the wire, or loaded asynchronously, with the tables built after initial page load.